What Was Hillary Clinton Trying To Tell Us With Her White Pantsuit?

-Hillary Clinton appeared at the DNC to support Joe Biden and Kamala Harris, and warn Americans about the danger of a second Trump victory — and just like four years ago, her white pantsuit spoke volumes.
+Hillary Clinton's famous white pantsuit made a reappearance at the Democratic National Convention (DNC) on Wednesday night — and it spoke volumes, just like it did four years ago.

-It’s the same white pantsuit she wore when accepting her own presidential nomination in 2016, meant as a nod to the women’s suffrage movement.
+It echoed the white pantsuit she wore when accepting her own presidential nomination in 2016, meant as a nod to the women’s suffrage movement.
 This year, she is also wearing it to honor women’s suffrage, as this week marks the 100th anniversary of the 19th amendment, which gave (white) women the right to vote.
-Other women at the DNC, including Speaker Nancy Pelosi and Gabby Giffords, also wore them in solidarity with the suffragette movement.
-But there’s another reason Hillary pulled the white pantsuit out of the back of her closet: to say “I told you so” to the nation, and to remind us of what could have been.
+Other women who spoke at the DNC, including House Speaker Nancy Pelosi and gun reform advocate Gabby Giffords, also wore white suits in solidarity.
+But there’s another reason Hillary pulled the white pantsuit out of the back of her closet: to say “I told you so” to the nation, and to remind us of what could have been if she had been president.

 Advertisement